Am thinking of heading off to Japan on 8 April for 10-12 days. My itinerary would be:

 Don't worry about not speaking Japanese, you will have no problems in big cities.
 Japanese people learn English at school but don't get much opportunity to practise it 'for real'.
 If you need help/are lost, look for people who look like they might be students.
 If you're going anywhere more remote which may not have English signs, just make sure you have the name printed out/written down and learn what it sounds like.
 In my experience, people are generally very helpful.

-Enjoy your trip! over 6 years ago
+Enjoy your trip! almost 7 years ago

 I've also just come across this marvellous post.
 Only in Japan.
 I think I might try it on my next visit:

-Enjoy over 6 years ago
+Enjoy almost 7 years ago